Check back soon for details on the 2016 Westminster Kennel Club Dog Show Vacations in New York City

 All state and local hotel taxes

-Reserved seating in the Promenade level for the evening session at Madison Square Garden.
+Reserved seating for the evening session at Madison Square Garden.
 The evening session includes the Junior Showmanship Finals, Sporting, Working and Terrier group finals and the Best in Show award.

 Admission to Your Choice of the Empire State Building Observatory, Museum of the City of New York or the NY Water Taxi Statue of Liberty Flex Pass